All planning checklists

 Communicate accommodation arrival details

-Provide check-in instructions, key collection, and parking information.
+Send check-in times, key codes and parking instructions.

 Easy·Standard impact